microsoft/azuredevopslabs/labs/java/e2eintellij/readme.md

 In this task you will create a branch of the code to fix the Bug.
 You will then checkout the branch, fix the bug and commit the code.
 You will then create a Pull Request to merge the fix into master and see that this triggers the CI/CD pipeline to automatically deploy the fix to the dev environment.

-1. Open IntelliJ if it is not already open.
+1. Launch IntelliJ if it is not already open.
 Open the MyShuttle2 project.

-1. Click **VCS->Git->Show History** to show the Version Control panel.
+1. Click **VCS -> Git -> Show History** to show the Version Control panel.
 In the panel, click Work Items.
 You should see the Bug.

     ![Create a branch from the Work Item](images/create-branch.png)